2019 writers lineup coming soon. 2018’s writers included:

-For the fifth year in a row Basilica SoundScape will present immersive spoken word performances that set a dramatic stage for its literary component.
+For the fifth year in a row Basilica SoundScape presented immersive spoken word performances that set a dramatic stage for its literary component.
 Set in the rafters of Basilica Hudson’s solar-powered reclaimed industrial factory, the audience becomes captivated by the power of the spoken word.
 Past participants have included Emel Mathlouthi, Genesis P-Orridge, Amber Tamblyn, Darcie Wilder, Morgan Parker, Dorothea Lasky, Ariana Reines, Melissa Broder, Sarah Jean Alexander, Meredith Graves, Mira Gonzalez and Mish Way (White Lung).

 Hermione grew up in south London and has lived in New York since 2010.
 Her first novel, Neon in Daylight, was published by Catapult in January 2018 and was a two times New York Times Editors’ choice, and a “Book of the Times”.
 She writes about culture for the Guardian, the New Yorker, the New York Times and others and teaches in the Creative Writing Department of Columbia University.